AmmieNyami/hv/README.md

 ## Building a Linux Binary for Distribution

-To build a Linux binary that can work in any distribution without installing dependencies (i.e. static linking), you can install [musl](https://musl.libc.org/) in your system and run [the provided build script](./build-dist.sh) like so:
+To build a Linux binary that can work in any distribution without installing dependencies (i.e. static linking), you can install [musl](https://musl.libc.org/) and its tools (like `musl-gcc`) in your system and run [the provided build script](./build-dist.sh) like so:

 ```console
 $ ./build-dist.sh